orontee/taranis/README.md

 the screen to enter a custom location (the _town, country_ format is expected).

+## Configuration

+The application stores the user preferences (unit system, default location, etc.) in a configuration file writen under `system/config/taranis.cfg`.

+Note that the Openweather API key distributed with the application is rate limited.
+It's possible to specify a custom key using the `api_key` keyword in the configuration file (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).

 ## Contributing

 Instructions to install an unreleased version, debug, etc. can be